Community Files

 .github/ Directory Fallback

-For CONTRIBUTING.md, CODE_OF_CONDUCT.md, and SECURITY.md, Great Docs also checks the .github/ directory if the file isn’t found in the project root.
-This matches GitHub’s own convention for repository-level community health files.
+For CONTRIBUTING.md, CODE_OF_CONDUCT.md, and SECURITY.md, Great Docs checks the .github/ directory if the file isn’t found in the project root.
+This matches GitHub’s own convention for repository-level community health files, so projects that follow the GitHub standard layout work without changes.

 Fallback Behavior

 If a community file doesn’t exist, the build continues without error.
 The corresponding link simply won’t appear in the sidebar.
-You can add community files at any time (they’ll be automatically detected on the next build).
+You can add community files at any time and they’ll be automatically detected on the next build.
+This means you can introduce community files gradually as your project matures.

 Next Steps